 Have you ever thought about your process to working with clients?
 Do you have a system you follow with each buyer or seller client you work with?
 Can you think of any business that exists today that doesn’t have a process to follow with their customers?
 What if Dunkin Donuts coffee tasted different every time you went there?
 What if the next time you went to Apple Bee’s the honey mustard sauce was totally different?

 You cannot have a brand without consistency.
 You cannot have a real estate business without a brand.
 A better process will allow you to create a level of service that transforms your current clients into referral sources.
 A better process will have you performing marketing tasks during the course of each transaction so that you can leverage existing clients into additional spin off business.
 Things like Facebook Just Listed Ads, Just Sold Postcards, You Tube video marketing, and online listing marketing!
 If you are not using your existing clients to market your brand you are missing out!
-Check out some of these articles if you want some more pointers.

 4. Become The “Expert”